vazovski37/aweboAI/README.md

 ---

-### Installation
-1. **Install the App**:
-   - Visit the app installation link provided by us.
-   - Click **Add to Slack** and follow the prompts to authorize the app in your Slack workspace.

-2. **Assign Permissions**:
-   - Ensure the app has the necessary permissions to access channels or direct messages where it will interact with users.

-3. **Get Started**:
-   - Open Slack and type `/start-project` in the desired channel or direct message with the app to initiate a conversation.

----

 ### How It Works
 1. **Start a Conversation**:
    - Users can type `/awebo` to initiate the project coordination process.